LeslyeCream/Lagom-Obsidian-Theme/README.md

 **Headers:** Play fair display

 **Mono:** I love the [Nothing](https://us.nothing.tech/) mono font but I'm not really sure if it is possible for personal use.
-So... nothing for now. 👀
+So...
+Losevka Regular for now.

 **Code:** Jetbrains

 **Quotes:** Caecelia

-*I'm still looking for similar alternatives to these fonts that harmonize with each other.*

 # Features